osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 g /cms/uscms /uscms rl
 ```

-If you need to make a mapping based on group _and_ role, create an use a "compound ID" as described in
+If you need to make a mapping based on group _and_ role, create and use a "compound ID" as described in
 [the XRootD security documentation](https://xrootd.slac.stanford.edu/doc/dev47/sec_config.htm#_Toc489606599).

 ```